 - Researching a cause to which you are devoted as this would be an opportunity to inspire your audience.

 The two easiest types of informative speeches are:

 - Objects (Including things, people, places, and animals)

 - Events (Something that has happened, is happening, or likely will happen)

-The Research Guide for SPK 2010: Oral Communications (guides.baker.edu/SPK2010) has some places you can search for information once you have an idea for a topic.
+The Research Guide for SPK 2010: Oral Communications (guides.baker.edu/SPK2010) has resources for the class.